RennerPedro/RennerPedro/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Henrique Renner and I'm a Software Developer at Water Services and Technologias, from Florianópolis, Brazil</h2>
+My name is Pedro Henrique Renner and I'm a Software Developer at Water Services and Technologies, from Florianópolis, Brazil</h2>

 ###